 Throughout the day on Friday, the king tide flooded beaches and forced the closure of Stanley Park and the seawall.

 Meanwhile, strong winds have caused power outages in some parts of the province.

 When it comes to the Jericho Pier, Park Board commissioners actually approved a renewal project to modernize it back in 2017.
 The wooden pier would be replaced with a new higher concrete structure to withstand high tides and storm surges.

 The city website suggests that they’re still in the “public engagement for conceptual design phase” of the project.
-There is also a fundraising campaign, as the not-for-profit Adaptive Sailing Association of BC is responsible for 50% of the estimated $16-million construction cost.

 Perhaps the damage will create some movement on the renewal project.